 “SDL is a company that has acquired lots of other businesses throughout its history.
-We have done a lot of M&A work, and until the middle of last year we ran as highly autonomous divisions.”
-It could take up to three days to work out the headcount in just one division, added Temperley.
+We have done a lot of M&A work, and until the middle of last year we ran as highly autonomous divisions,” says Roddy Temperley, Group HR Director, SDL.
+“It could take up to three days to work out the headcount in just one division,” he says.

-SDL prides itself on providing international capability and we needed a HR system to reflect this.
-The response from our HR managers has been great, they love being able to see a neat cross section of information about their teams in one place.
-I’m confident that Sage Business Cloud People will become the backbone of our HR strategy and we’re very much looking forward to working together to develop an efficient HR system that allows visibility of our global workforce.”
+SDL prides itself on providing international capability and we needed a HR system to reflect this,” says Temperley.
+“The response from our HR managers has been great, they love being able to see a neat cross section of information about their teams in one place.
+I’m confident that Sage People will become the backbone of our HR strategy and we’re very much looking forward to working together to develop an efficient HR system that allows visibility of our global workforce,” he adds.

 The new system has also freed up SDL’s HR team from administrative tasks, allowing them to spend more time consulting with employees and managers.
 For example, reports for the board can now be produced every day at the touch of a button.
-“It has been noticeable how HR has changed,” said Harris.
+“It has been noticeable how HR has changed,” says Harris.
 “It was very much an admin function previously.
 Now you get HR people reaching out to you, asking how they can help.”

 The system has also freed up IT staff for more productive work.
-Previously, 12 developers spent 30% of their time just keeping the HR databases running; Sage Business Cloud People requires just one.Download case study
+Previously, 12 developers spent 30% of their time just keeping the HR databases running; Sage People requires just one.Download case study